hilmanski/JStodo/README.md

 Todo List Javascript

-This Project is just for learning purpose.

-+  Add Your Name and group Name , Check and uncheck the lists, You can add a group of your list and add list for each group.
+--Pure Javascript ToDo List--

+You are able to:
+1)Add Your Name
+2)Check/Uncheck the lists
+3)Add list for each group.
+4)Rename the list

-- Still very rough, on refactor ,Remove item not there yet ,Change name of the list , Styling will come at the end
+- Still very rough, on refactor ,Remove item isn't there yet , Styling will come at the end.

-!
+!!
 It's all front-end, the data won't be saved anywhere, Refresh means destroy All.